YasiTL/chewytunes/README.md

 ## What's next for Synesthesia
 Our first goal would be to reprep and reformat some of the code to be cleaner and able to be hosted long-term.
 The CSS needs to be fixed at some parts, and the Reacts forms are still a bit buggy.
 Just like other apps such as Reciptify and JudgeMySpotify , we want an app that can last online as a fun tool to visit with friends .

-## We also want to add even more features, like more meal recommendations, and being able to give both song and food recommendations to increasingly accurate degrees
+### We also want to add even more features, like more meal recommendations, and being able to give both song and food recommendations to increasingly accurate degrees

-## Built With
-express.js
-javascript
-node.js
-react
-spotify